-Now matter how productive your team is, there are always some ways that you can be incorporated to take workplace productivity to a whole new level.
+No matter how productive your team is, there are always ways to be incorporated to take workplace productivity to a whole new level.

-Now, without much ado, let’s discuss different ways bosses can improve their team’s productivity and efficiency.
+Now, without much ado, let’s discuss different team improvement ideas that can help bosses increase team productivity and efficiency.

 1. Give your team members ownership

 The best leaders in the business understand the power of ownership.
-Giving ownership to the team members means nothing but letting them take their own decisions and making them accountable for their work.
+Giving ownership to the team members means nothing but letting them make their own decisions and making them accountable for their work.

-When you make a team member accountable for his work, this induces a sense of responsibility in him regarding his work.
-He starts to see his work differently in a way that his decisions can impact the performance of the entire team.
+Making team members accountable for their work induces a sense of responsibility in them regarding their work can be very helpful in improving team performance.
+They start to see their work differently so that their decisions can impact the performance of the entire team.

-Now, giving ownership can take different forms like leading a project, handling the responsibility of a task etc. It shows that you’ve entrusted him and his capabilities to handle a specific job.
+Now, giving ownership can take different forms like leading a project, handling the responsibility of a task, etc. It shows that you’ve entrusted your team members and their capabilities to address a specific job.
 And when you do this, you realize that there is nothing more powerful than building someone’s self-esteem in your organization.

-Communication is one of the key factors that contributes largely in team productivity.
+Communication is one of the critical factors that contribute mainly to team productivity.
 Without effective communication, businesses fail.
-Because in the absence of communication, comes miscommunication and this breeds a lot of failure.

-Every human being has some talents and hidden gifts that can be put into good use.
-Thus, it becomes the duty of a manager or a team lead to discover those talents and keep them in mind while allocating tasks to them.
-Knowing their skill-set is the backbone of producing a productive team.
+It becomes the duty of a manager or a team lead to discover their teammates’ talents and skills and keep them in mind while allocating tasks.
+Knowing their skill set is the backbone of producing a productive team.

 For example, if someone in a team likes to think outside of the box, you can make him pitch creative ideas in front of a client(s).
-Knowing the fact that team members are making the best use of their knowledge, expertise and talents, they look forward to contribute at the workplace.
+Knowing that team members are making the best use of their knowledge, expertise, and talents, they look forward to contributing to the workplace.

-Making them use their strengths will contribute to make your workplace better and productive than before.
+Making them use their strengths will contribute to making your workplace better and more productive than before.

-Team productivity depends big time upon the camaraderie between the team members.
-If the team members get along with each other, are aware about the strengths and weaknesses, the workplace automatically becomes a happier place.
-If the team members are happy from within, the team productivity and efficiency will automatically shoot up.
+Team productivity depends big-time upon the camaraderie between the team members.
+If the team members get along and are aware of their strengths and weaknesses, the workplace automatically becomes a happier place.
+If the team members are happy from within, the team’s productivity and efficiency will automatically shoot up.

 These days no one can deny the role online project management software plays in boosting teamwork and productivity.
 Having the right project management tool by your side can help in effective work management and increased collaboration between the team members.

-For instance, ProofHub is one such online project management software that brings together your team members, projects and clients at one place.
-With features like discussions and group chat, you can take your productivity game to a whole new level.
+For instance, ProofHub is one such online project management software that brings together your team members, projects, and clients in one place.
+With features like discussions and group chat, you can take your team productivity to a whole new level.

-The work environment and infrastructure are essential contributors in improving team efficiency and productivity.
-According to a recent study, physical environment greatly affects how employees feel, think and perform at the workplace.
+The work environment and infrastructure are essential contributors to improving team efficiency and productivity.
+According to a recent study, the physical environment dramatically affects how employees feel, think, and perform at the workplace.

-Employees work best when they are given a reason to do so – probably a monetary one.
-They want their efforts to be appreciated and prefer to have a little more than a ‘virtual pat on the back’ from their bosses.
-That’s why many employers choose to implement incentive programs to keep their employees motivated.
+Employees work best when given a reason to do so – probably a monetary one.
+They want their efforts to be appreciated and prefer to have a little more than a ‘virtual pat on the back from their bosses.
+That’s why many employers choose to implement incentive programs to keep their employees motivated and improve team performance.

-According to a recent study, 85% of the employees felt more motivated to do their best when an incentive was offered.
-These incentives can be in the form of cash, free vouchers, paid vacation, extra time off, lunch-outs etc. Managers, I hope you’re taking notes 😉
+According to a recent study, 85% of employees felt more motivated to do their best in exchange for an incentive.
+These incentives can be in the form of cash, free vouchers, paid vacation, extra time off, lunch-outs, etc. Managers, I hope you’re taking notes 😉

-Every employee or team member works best when they are given an environment where they are allowed to do the things ‘their way’.
-Most employees tend to lose interest as soon as they are being micro-managed by their bosses or managers.
+Every employee or team member works best when given an environment where they are allowed to do things ‘their way’.
+Most employees tend to lose interest as soon as they are being micromanaged by their bosses or managers.

 9. Praise a job well done